Transitional Cell Cancer of the Renal Pelvis and Ureter

 Misuse of certain pain medicines can affect the risk of transitional cell cancer of the renal pelvis and ureter.
 Smoking cigarettes and exposure to certain dyes and chemicals used in making leather goods, textiles, plastics and rubber are risk factors for these cancers.

-According to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates, renal pelvis cancer and kidney cancer combined will be diagnosed in some 81,800 people and about 14,890 people will die of these diseases in the United States in 2023.
+According to the National Cancer Institute, renal pelvis cancer and kidney cancer combined will be diagnosed in some 81,610 people in the United States in 2024, and about 14,390 people will die of these diseases.
+The five-year relative survival rate is 78.1%.